Unboxed-Software/solana-course/content/hello-world-program.md

 You can read more about Rust modules [here](https://doc.rust-lang.org/book/ch07-02-defining-modules-to-control-scope-and-privacy.html).

-For a basic program we will need to use all of the following paths:
+For a basic program we will need to use all of the following `solana_program` paths:

 ```rust
 use solana_program::{